SnappyCommerce/PublicDocs/botbuilder/Context.md

 | humanAssistance -> default -> requirements |  | contact, ticket |
 | productSearch -> specificationFilter -> skipValues |  | Personalized values are allowed |

-The context *flags* simply configures flows contained in it.
+The *flags* object simply contaings flags that enable/disable behaviours not specific to any flows (similar to older custom contexts).

-Inside both *createTicket* and *humanAssistance* we have the "default" object, but this can be modified depending on the intent, declaring its own requirements.
-An example would be:
+Inside both *createTicket* and *humanAssistance* there is a "default" object containing that flow's default configuration, but additional objects can be introduced for different entities, meaning the bot will use a different configuration when creating a ticket or requesting human assistance for that specific intent.
+In the case of *humanAssistance*, having an intent present in the config will trigger a human assistance request when that intent is recognized, after the bot gives a response.

-  intent configurated: "fileAClaim"
+Here's an example for a custom createTicket config for the intent "fileAClaim":
 ```
 {
     "createTicket": {